UniversalDependencies/docs/_ud-feat/Tense.md

 as just one word, which will thus be tagged VerbForm=Fin|Mood=Ind|Tense=Pqp.

-### Past: past tense
+### Past: past tense / preterite / aorist

 The
 past tense denotes actions that happened before the current moment.
 In English, this is the simple past form.
 In German, this is the Präteritum.
 In Turkish, this is the non-narrative past.
-In Bulgarian, there are two synthetic past tenses, called aorist and imperfect; thus one of these two values is used and past is not used. (<SPAN STYLE="background: #ffff00">Note
-DZ: perhaps we should merge aorist with past and leave the imperfect as the specific case.</SPAN>)
+In Bulgarian, this is aorist, the aspect-neutral past tense that can be used freely with both imperfective and perfective verbs (see also imperfect).

 Examples:
 [en] <I>he </I><span style='color: red'><I>went</I></span><I>